Homeschooling an only child is not only possible, it is one the most enjoyable things you can ever chose to do.

 Once we cross the social threshold, we are OK…Introverts aren’t antisocial, but we might be a little socially inadequate.
 This happens because we have avoided people through our lives and often gotten away with it.
 We may feel a little insecure when talking to a group of moms, we might give TMI, we might worry that we are not adequate.

-Just be proud that you are out here, with your kid, setting a good example, and rejoice in your inadequacies that make you unique.
+Just be proud that you are out here, with your kid, setting a good example, and rejoice in the inadequacies that make you unique.